-Decidable combinations of DLs and temporal logics that allow for rigid roles can be obtained by restricting either the temporal or the DL component.
-In [2], temporal operators can be applied to concept descriptions, TBoxes are global, and there are no ABoxes.
-The reason for decidability (more precisely, 2-EXPTIMEcompleteness) also in the presence of rigid role is that the only available temporal operators are an undirected diamond expressing "at some time point" and an undirected box expressing "at all time points."
+Decidable combinations of DLs and temporal logics that allow for rigid roles can be obtained by strongly restricting either the temporal or the DL component.
+In [Artale et al. 2007], temporal operators can be applied to concept descriptions, TBoxes are global, and there are no ABoxes.
+The reason for decidability (more precisely, 2-EXPTIME-completeness) also in the presence of rigid roles is that the only available temporal operators are an undirected diamond that says "at some time point" and an undirected box that says "at all time points."
 Here, undirected means that these operators cannot discriminate between the past, the future, and the current time point.
-The setup in [1] is different: the temporal component is LTL, but $\mathcal{ALC}$ is replaced with the lightweight DL DL-Litebool.
+The restriction imposed in [Artale et al. 2007] is different: the temporal component is LTL, but $\mathcal{ALC}$ is replaced with the lightweight DL DL-Litebool.
 Temporal operators can be applied to concept descriptions, TBoxes, and ABoxes.
-Here, it is the weak expressive power of the DL component that is responsible for decidability (more precisely, EXPSPACE-completeness) of reasoning also in the presence of rigid roles.
-In the same paper, it is shown that concept subsumption w.r.t. global TBoxes and with rigid roles is undecidable already in the lightweight description logic $\mathcal{EL}$ , which provides only for the constructors conjunction and existential restriction.
+Here, it is the weak expressive power of the DL component that is responsible for decidability (more precisely, ExpSpace-completeness) of reasoning also in the presence of rigid roles.
+In [Artale et al. 2009], the expressive power is restricted further by (i) admitting only global TBoxes and (ii) restricting LTL to the operators $\diamond$ and $\Box$ , with the consequence that the complexity of reasoning drops to NP-complete even in the presence of rigid roles.
+In [Artale et al. 2007], it is shown that concept subsumption w.r.t. global TBoxes and with rigid roles is undecidable already in the lightweight description logic $\mathcal{EL}$ , which provides only for the constructors conjunction and existential restriction.

-&lt;sup>3Note, however, that Schild's proof of this is incorrect; a correct proof can be found in [15].
+&lt;sup>3Note, however, that Schild's proof of this fact is incorrect; a correct proof can be found in [Lutz et al. 2008].